 While dietitians are considered food and nutrition experts, you are the expert on yourself.
 After talking about your eating habits, a dietitian will ask what changes are most important to you and team up with you to set small, realistic goals.
 If you don’t drink much water and it is important to you to drink more water, then a small goal may be to drink at least two cups, or 16 fl. oz., of water per day.
 You will be responsible for setting your goals and making the change, but your dietitian will be there to give you helpful strategies, hold you accountable, and cheer you on each step of the way.

-- A visit with the dietitian can help you figure out how food can work in your favor.
-A dietitian will review your medical history, assess your eating habits, and use nutrition therapy to help you with lifestyle changes important for your health.
-Medical nutrition therapy services are covered by many different insurance plans.
+The cost of visiting a dietitian varies, but medical nutrition therapy is covered by many different insurance plans.
 Medicare covers medical nutrition therapy for diabetes and kidney disease.
 If you do not have Medicare, then you can check with your individual plan by calling the number on the back of the card for specific coverage details.
 Ask them how many hours you are allowed each year for billing codes: 97802 or 97803 if you have diabetes or prediabetes.

-Dietitians can work in many different places.
 If you believe working with a dietitian will be helpful on your journey to wellness, then ask for a referral from your doctor.
 You can also get started now by finding a dietitian in your area—find one here.